 One thing to note are the activity guide sheets that are available for guests.
 These are given to you at check in, but also are placed inside wall holders at a few places around the resort.
 There are three activity sheets, and they are the full weekly schedule.

 One sheet is the Just Kiddin’ activities, showing what times certain things will be happening at the kids club, as well as open/closed times.
 Another sheet features all the great Nick Entertainment family fun activities, like Mass Slimings and Character Meet and Greets.
 And the final sheet features more of the fitness and group play activities, like Tai Ci and dance lessons.

 When figuring out what to pack for Punta Cana, you need to consider a few things.
-I’ll quickly run through a short list of what I think you need to remember to bring for your vacation.
+I’ll quickly run through a short list of what I think you need to remember to bring for your family vacation.

 Sunscreen – you’re approaching the equator and the sun can get hot.
 The resort does have sunscreen available at their gift shops, but you’ll pay a premium price on site.
 Best to pack plenty, and don’t be scared to reapply often!

 Flip Flops – whether you’re walking around the resort, or along the beach, flip flops are a must.
 Another great reason to pack flip flops is in case of a tropical rain, you can still walk around and not worry about your shoes getting wet.